 AI has made some incredible progress over the last couple of years, but tech leaders seem to believe we might just be getting started.

-Dario Amodei, the CEO of Anthropic which builds the Claude series of AI models, has said that AI could accelerate scientific progress to such a degree that a decade’s worth of innovation could happen in 5-10 years.
+Dario Amodei, the CEO of Anthropic which builds the Claude series of AI models, has said that AI could accelerate scientific progress to such a degree that a century’s worth of innovation could happen in 5-10 years.
 He said that this will impact all aspects of our lives including health and medicine.

 “If we get to the point where AI is past the professional level at most tasks, and we’re able to build millions of these systems, you could think of this as a country of geniuses (operating) in the data center.
 That’s a bizarre situation, right?” he said in an interview.